dcm4che/dcm4chee-arc-cs/docs/networking/config/storage.rst

     "
     .. _dcmStorageClusterID:

-    :ref:`Storage Cluster ID <dcmStorageClusterID>`",string,"Identifies a CACHE Storage belonging to a Storage Cluster.
+    :ref:`Storage Cluster ID <dcmStorageClusterID>`",string,"Identifies a Storage to belong to a Storage Cluster.
 Objects of one Study may be distributed over Storage Systems of one Storage Cluster.
 Used by threshold triggered deletion.

     (dcmStorageClusterID)"
     "